GeoSensorWebLab/gsw-chef/deerfoot/docs/GEOSERVER.markdown

 ### Layer Customization: Soper's Map

-TODO: Soper's Map will be advertised separately, as we want it to be turned on/off separately from the base layer.
+Soper's Map will be advertised separately, as we want it to be turned on/off separately from the base layer.

+Import the raster images as new "Stores", and publish the layers using metadata listed in `DATA_PREPARATION.markdown`.
+It may be necessary to set the "Declared SRS" to `EPSG:3413` or `EPSG:4326` (depending on the input raster).

 ### Layer Groups